-The director of the department assumes a mandate to efficiently administer federal, state and local funds.
-The director also cooperates with private organizations, businesses and individuals to extend the outreach of human services available to Missouri citizens.
+The department cooperates and partners with many private organizations, businesses and individuals to extend the outreach of human services to Missouri citizens.

 Office of the Director

 The director of the Department of Social Services is responsible for the overall administration of programs within the department except as otherwise provided by law.
 The director determines priorities for program implementation and has final approval for uses of state and federal funds appropriated to the department.